TheThingsNetwork/docs/doc/content/devices/_index.md

 title: Devices
 description: Connect devices to The Things Network.
 sections:
   - SDKs & Libraries
   - Hardware
 image: /devices/icon.png
 weight: 600
 hidden: true
 ---

 The Things Network is the first open source, decentralized infrastructure for the Internet of Things.
-The community edition is free for fair use.
+[The Things Stack Sandbox](https://console.cloud.thethings.network) is free for fair use.
 Learn how to connect your Things!

 Before your device can communicate via The Things Network, you will need to [register]({{< relref "registration" >}}) it.